seancorfield/deps-new/README.md

 Creates a directory `projects/newtemplate` containing a new library project, with `myusername` as the "top" namespace and `mytemplate` as the main project namespace under that.

+In this new project, you can run `clojure -A:deps -T:build help/doc` to see what tasks are available in `build.clj`.
+You can run the following in the freshly-generated project:

+* `clojure -T:build test` -- run the tests (they'll fail until you fix them!)

+Consult the generated `README.md` file for additional details on how to work with the newly-generated template project.

 ## Create a Minimal "scratch" Project